Brain Salad Surgery: Recording

 The recording sessions began in June 1973 at Olympic Studios in Barnes, London, with Lake, as he had done on the group's previous records, serving as the producer, and Chris Kimsey as the engineer.
-The only track committed to tape at Olympic was the first movement of "Karn Evil 9".
+The only track committed to tape at Olympic was the first Impression of "Karn Evil 9".
 Following a period of further writing, the work on the upcoming album continued in August at Advision Studios in Fitzrovia, London, with engineer Geoff Young.
-The second and third movements of "Karn Evil 9" were completed in the first half of that month, with the third impression being the first track to be recorded at Advision.
-The muse's sped-up and altered voice from the second movement and the 'computer' voice from the third movement were contributed by Emerson, and his only vocal credit in the trio's repertoire.
+The second and third Impressions of "Karn Evil 9" were completed in the first half of that month, with the third Impression being the first track to be recorded at Advision.
+The muse's sped-up and altered voice from the second Impression and the 'computer' voice from the third Impression were contributed by Emerson, his only vocal credit in the trio's repertoire.
 In order to achieve the "computer" voice, he ran his voice through the Moog's ring modulator.

 Although an arrangement of Ginastera's toccata had been performed by the group on their European tour from March to April 1973, the composition had received additional instrumentation before its final version was recorded.
 Palmer had written a percussion movement with the use of eight specially developed drum synthesizers.
 This movement with an "atmospheric" electronic sound was inserted in the middle section of "Toccata".
 Soon after the adaptation was committed to tape in September, the group became aware that they did not have the rights to release this music.
 Emerson contacted Ginastera's publishers who responded that the composer would not allow any adaptation of his works, but they advised him to talk to him personally.
 So Emerson flew to Geneva to discuss the issue with Ginastera himself.
 Once Ginastera heard the new arrangement, he gave the authorization to use his piece.
 To quote Emerson: "He played our recording of "Toccata" on a tape recorder.
 After a few bars he stopped the tape ... and exclaimed 'Diabolic!'
 I thought he said 'diabolical' and expected him to show us the door.
 He had been listening to the tape in mono and our recording was in stereo.
 I jumped up and switched the machine to stereo hoping he would listen again.
 It transpired that he wasn't concerned about that at all.
 He listened again and declared 'Terrible!' which actually was a compliment.
 'You've captured the essence of my music like no one else has before', the great maestro said."